Transipedia/Reindeer-use-cases/README.md

 1. Copy the contain of [BRAF_V600.fa](https://github.com/Transipedia/Reindeer-use-cases/blob/main/BRAF_V600.fa).
 	![global result](img/case1-select-requests.png)
 	The provided list corresponds to altered/mutated sequences from BRAF gene.
-The most frequent mutations in the CCLE dataset (V600) were selected from DepMap file [CCLE_mutations.csv](https://depmap.org/portal/download/all/) (release 21Q4).
+The most frequent mutations in the CCLE dataset (V600) were selected from the DepMap file  [CCLE_mutations.csv](https://depmap.org/portal/download/all/) (release 21Q4).
 The 31nt kmers were constructed with seqTailor from the vcf information.

 2. Open the [Transipedia web site](https://transipedia.org).
 3. In the **Indexes** area, select `CCLE RNAseq (1019 trimmed experiment)`.